MaterializeInc/materialize/doc/developer/project-lifecycle.md

 The DRI is responsible for communicating progress through these lifecycle phases by:

-- Updating the "Lifecycle" tag on the associated Github Epic.
+- Updating the "Lifecycle" tag on the associated GitHub Epic.
 - Optionally, announcing the update in #epd-announce and #ohship.

 ## Internal Development